-Section4.
-The President is responsible for the supervision of all staff, and shall be empowered to delegate whatever authority is necessary for efficient operation of the Local Union.
+Section 3.
+The President is responsible for the supervision of all staff and shall be empowered to delegate whatever authority is necessary for efficient operation of the Local Union.

-Section 5.
+Section 4.
 In case of removal or resignation of the President, the Vice President who received the most votes will succeed to the Presidency.
-If the two Vice President positions are filled in a non-contested election or if the two Vice President positions are not filled during the same election cycle, the decision of which Vice President shall succeed to the Presidency, shall be determined by highest dues paying member percentage on her/his northern/southern campuses for the preceding month.
-If the Presidency becomes vacant during any month in which any campus is in summer break, then the Vice President with the highest dues paying member percentage in the preceding April shall succeed to the Presidency.
+If the two Vice President positions are filled in a non-contested election or if the two Vice President positions are not filled during the same election cycle, the decision of which Vice President shall succeed to the Presidency, shall be determined by highest dues-paying member percentage on her/his northern/southern campuses for the preceding month.
+If the Presidency becomes vacant during any month in which any campus is in summer break, then the Vice President with the highest dues-paying member percentage in the preceding April shall succeed to the Presidency.

-Section 7.
-Officers with financial duties who work year-round, shall be required to take two weeks paid vacation (paid at their typical weekly FTE).
+Section 5.
+Officers with financial duties who work year-round shall be required to take two weeks paid vacation (paid at their typical weekly FTE).
 These vacations must be staggered to allow for financial operations to continue and to allow for financial oversight.

 ^ Back to the Top ^